-SPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES invasives are no longer a problem at the site.
-14. Regular alien clearing must be conducted using the best-practice methods for the species concerned.
-The use of herbicides must be avoided.
-Surface Water Loss of aquatic species of special concern: During decommissioning activities within watercourses could result in the disturbance or destruction of any listed and or protected plant or animal species.
+T T T ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Regular alien clearing should be conducted using the best-practice methods for the species concerned.
+The use of herbicides should be avoided as far as possible Surface Water Loss of aquatic species of special concern: During decommissioning activities within watercourses could result in the disturbance or destruction of any listed and or protected plant or animal species.
 However none of these aquatic obligate species were observed during this assessment.
 Develop and implement an Aquatic Rehabilitation and Monitoring plan post Environmental Authorisation.
 This must be developed following the finalisation of the turbine / road layout and a walk down has been completed.
 Holder of the EA Decommissioning Monitoring and audit reports.
 Impacts avoided or managed as per specialist recommendations.
 Ensure the conditions of the EA are adhered to.
-Continuous Damage or loss of riparian and or drainage line systems i.e. disturbance of the waterbodies in the construction phase: 2.
-All alien plant re-growth, which is currently low within the greater region must be monitored and should it occur, these plants must be eradicated within the project footprints and especially in areas near the proposed crossings.
+Continuous Damage or loss of riparian and or drainage line systems i.e. disturbance of the waterbodies in the construction phase: All alien plant re-growth, which is currently low within the greater region must be monitored and should it occur, these plants must be eradicated within the project footprints and especially in areas near the proposed crossings.
 Prosopis (alien invasive riparian tree) is prevalent in areas to the north of the site, thus care in transporting any material, while ensuring that such materials is free of alien seed, coupled with pre and post alien clearing must be stipulated in the EMPr.
 Holder of the EA Decommissioning Monitoring and audit reports.
 Impacts avoided or managed as per specialist recommendations.
 Ensure the conditions of the EA are adhered to.
 Continuous